emberjs/guides.emberjs.com/README.md

 ```

 _NOTE: Historically, this version number was the new one (i.e. a new release of 2.4 would have meant building 2.4
 files and putting them here).
-With our CD process running smoothly, we tend to only build the version before the
+With our CD process running smoothly, we don't tend to refresh our old version of the guides until release.
+When doing the below release, we need to do these instructions twice (once for 2.12 and again for 2.13, as the current 2.12 folder will be about 5-6 weeks out of date with the "built-on-the-fly" version of the 2.12 guides)_
-release in question (i.e. when releasing 2.13, we build 2.12 and let CD build 2.13 on the fly in the guides repo)_

 For `<version number>` we use the following format `v<major version>.<minor version>.<patch>`, so
 `v1.10.0` is correct but `1.9.1` is not.